Mahdi-Kadiri/tbre-suspension-load-fatigue/README.md

 **per-member load spectrum** and a **fatigue assessment** for every suspension link and chassis clevis.

-Built for Team Bath Racing Electric (TBRe26), where I work as a Vehicle Dynamics and Chassis Engineer.
+Built for Team Bath Racing Electric, where I work as a Vehicle Dynamics and Chassis Engineer.
+The toolchain runs two configurations from one codebase:

+- **TBRe25** — the car the endurance telemetry was logged on: analysed end-to-end (its parameters, its geometry, its measured duty cycle).
+- **TBRe26** — the car being built: validated against its published design loads, with the roll-stiffness (LLTD) load-transfer layer enabled, driven by the TBRe25 duty cycle as a **stated provisional** until TBRe26 running data exists.
+Every output prints that provenance banner.

 ---